-JPA comes with a provision to create tables and populate them as per the Java classes involved in inheritance.
-JPA offers basically three different approaches to map hierarchical classes – classes involved in inheritance with database tables.
+Hibernate comes with a provision to create tables and populate them as per the Java classes involved in inheritance.
+Hibernate offers basically three different approaches to map hierarchical classes – classes involved in inheritance with database tables.

-I am going to give explanation and example on JPA table per concrete class hierarchy (TABLE_PER_CLASS), consider we have base class named Person and two derived classes – Student and Teacher If we save the derived class object like Student or Teacher then automatically Person class object will also be saved into the database, and in the […]
+I am going to give explaination and example on hibernate table per class hierarchy, consider we have base class named Person and two derived classes – Student and Teacher If we save the derived class object like Student or Teacher then automatically Person class object will also be saved into the database, and in the […]